 Scope refers to the coding area where a particular Python variable is accessible.
 Hence one cannot access any particular variable from anywhere from the code.
-We have studied about variable in previous lectures.
+We have studied about variables in previous lectures.
 Recall that a variable is a label for a location in memory.
 It holds a value.
 Not all variables are accessible, and not all variables exist for the same amount of time.

 Where the variables defined determines that is it accessible or not, and how long it will exist.

 A variable that is declared inside a function or loop is called a local variable.
-In case of functions, when we define a variable within a function, its scope lies within the function only.
+In the case of functions, when we define a variable within a function, its scope lies within the function only.
 It is accessible from the point where it is defined until the end of the function.
 It will exist for as long as the function is executing.
 Local variables cannot be accessed outside the function.
 The parameter names in the function, they behave like a local variable.

 def sum(): a=10 #local variable cannot be accessed outside the function b=20 sum=a+b print( sum) print(a) #this gives an error